thekumarpraveen/LendingClubCaseStudy/README.md

 <!-- You can include any other section that is pertinent to your problem -->

 ## General Information
-- The background of the project involves one of the main question ahead
+- The background of the project involves one of the main question ahead of a financing company whether to sanction loan to a new applicant or not.
+For this historical data across number of parameter is available.
-- What is the business probem that your project is trying to solve?
+- The business problem of identifying credit-worthy and to prevent sanctioning of loan to risky lenders is the main objective of this analysis.
-- What is the dataset that is being used?
+- The dataset includes the historical loan data across different demographics
 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Conclusions